noir-lang/noir/docs/docs/dev_docs/contracts/syntax/state_variables.md

 The currently-stored value of a private state variable can be overwritten with `.write()`.

-Due to the way public states are [declared](#new), a public state knows how to serialise a given value and store it in the protocol's public state tree.
+Due to the way public states are [declared](#new), a public state knows how to serialize a given value and store it in the protocol's public state tree.

 We can pass the associated type directly to the `write()` method: